nbiish/tts-cli/PRD.md

 ```

 ### 📋 Next Implementation Priority
-**Start with Higgs Audio v2** as it has the most comprehensive documentation and should provide excellent voice cloning capabilities.
+**Start with Higgs Audio v2** as it has the most comprehensive documentation, provides excellent voice cloning capabilities, and is fully cross-platform compatible.

 ## 7. TTS MODEL KNOWLEDGE BASE